-If you are receiving Legal Representation or Family Help (Higher) you cannot apply for a fee remission as your solicitor will pay your court or tribunal fee for you.
-If you receive advice under Family Help (Lower) where a consent order is being applied for, your solicitor will also pay your court or tribunal fees for you.
+If you are receiving Legal Representation or Family Help (Higher) you cannot apply for a fee remission as your solicitor will pay your court fee for you.
+If you receive advice under Family Help (Lower) where a consent order is being applied for, your solicitor will also pay your court fees for you.

 You can apply for a fee remission if you are receiving:

 - Family Help (Lower) except where a consent order is being applied for.

 You can ask the court to tell you how to apply for a fee remission or you can get more information and the form EX 160A which can be used to apply for a fee remission from HM Courts and Tribunals Service at www.justice.gov.uk

 Other sources of free or affordable legal help

 If you are not able to get legal aid, there may be other sources of free or affordable legal help.

 For more information about free or affordable legal help, see Help with legal costs - free or affordable legal help.